Things to Do in The Palm Beaches This Fall and Winter

 This one pan breakfast casserole with sausage is very easy, and you can easily customize it by adding other ingredients.
 This dish would be perfect for breakfast or brunch!

-Prep Time 5 minutes
+• Prep Time: 5 minutes

-Cook Time 25 minutes
+• Cook Time: 25 minutes

-Total Time 30 minutes
+• Total Time: 30 minutes

-Servings 8 people
+• Yield: 8 people

 Ingredients

-• 8 oz sausage choose your spice level
+• 8 oz sausage (choose your spice level)

 • 6 large eggs